|Acknowledging CMC Microsystems|

 Usage terms and conditions apply to this software, which can be found under Licensing Requirements and Restrictions at:

-Note: Zemax LLC released OpticStudio 18.7 on August 20, 2018.
+Note: Zemax LLC released OpticStudio 19.4 SP1 on May 29, 2019.
 This version is compatible with CMC Microsystems' current Zemax licence file, and this update may be performed within the CAD tool itself.

 Table of Contents

 - Administrator privileges for the workstation(s) on which you install the software